phazelift/words.js/README.md

 ```

 **Words.prototype.pop**
-> `pop( <string>/<number> amount )`
+> `<this> pop( <string>/<number> amount )`

-> Removes the last word from the internal array if no arguments are given.
+> Removes the last word from this.words if no arguments are given.
 If amount is valid, amount words will
-> be removed from the internal array, starting from the last word going backwards.
+> be removed from this.words, starting from the last word going backwards.

 ```javascript
 var words= new Words( 'pop means: remove words from the end of this string' );